lilanghust/convert/README.txt

-            and then converts (ordered undirected edgelist) to (ordered adjacency list ) and then makes partition based on (ordered adjacency list) using gpmetis and then maps the vertices in the shell script in order to make the vertices in a partition is consecutive. adn then generates mapped directed edgelist using edgelist_map.
+            and then converts (ordered undirected edgelist) to (ordered adjacency list ) and then makes partition based on (ordered adjacency list) using gpmetis and then maps the vertices in the shell script in order to make the vertices in a partition is consecutive. and then generates mapped directed edgelist using edgelist_map.

 output: 1. directed edgelist ordered by dstVId, each line format (srcPID(not used), srcVID, dstPID(not used), dstVID, cost)
         2. mapped vertices list, each line format (PID, vid, uuid(the original vid))